loveland/support/_articles/using-the-tileserver.md

 ### Custom layers

-Use a Layer to get tiles with custom styles (raster tiles only) or fields.
+Use a Layer to get tiles with custom styles (raster tiles only).

 A Layer defines a set of data and styles.
 Each layer has a unique ID.
 Each unqiue set of styles defines new layer -- you cannot edit existing layers.